Curb Appeal Basics: A Checklist for Home Sellers

 From a distance, buyers can see the home’s exterior.
 Does it fill them with anticipation or dread?
 Take a cold, objective eye to the home.
 Clean the roof and the gutters.
 Wash the windows.
 Carefully analyze chipped paint or cracked siding.
 If portions of it need replacement, or if the exterior needs a full paint job, get this done before you list the home.
 Avoid using really loud color schemes, because they will distract buyers from the most picturesque aspects of the property.

-The goal of curb appeal is to make buyers feel like this home came straight out of a magazine.
-With these tips, a seller can present the best version of their home to anyone who takes the time to come and see it.
+The goal of curb appeal is to make buyers feel like they can purhcase a home that came straight out of a magazine.
+Another good way to accomplish this is to drive around yourself with the sole purpose of looking for homes with curb appeal.
+You may just get some quick, easy ideas on how to add curb appeal cheaply.
+With these tips for curb appeal, a seller can present the best version of their home to anyone who takes the time to come and see it.